Carbon monoxide-releasing molecules: History

-The simplest source of CO is from a combustion reaction via burning sources such as fossil fuels or fire wood.
-Sources releasing CO upon thermal decomposition or combustion are generally not considered CORMs.

 Therapeutic interest in CO dates back to the study of factitious airs (hydrocarbonate) in the 1790s by Thomas Beddoes, James Watt, James Lind, Humphry Davy, Tiberius Cavallo and many others.

 Nickel tetracarbonyl was the first carbonyl-complex used to achieve local delivery of CO and was the first CO delivery molecule suggested to have therapeutic potential in 1891.
-The acronym CORM was coined in 2002 which marks the first modern biomedical and pharmaceutical initiative.
+The acronym CORM was coined in 2002, which marks the first modern biomedical and pharmaceutical initiative.
 The enzymatic reaction of heme oxygenase inspired the development of synthetic CORMs.

 The first synthetic CORMs were typically metal carbonyl complexes.
-A representative CORM that has been extensively characterized both from a biochemical and pharmacological view point is the ruthenium(II) complex Ru(glycinate)Cl(CO)3, commonly known as CORM-3.
-Therapeutic data pertaining to metallic CORMs are being reappraised to elucidate if observed effects are actually due to CO, or, if metal reactivity mediates physiological effects via thiol depletion, facilitating reduction, ion channel blockage, or redox catalysis.
-Despite questions pertaining to transition metals, pure CO gas and alternative non-metallic CO prodrugs and drug delivery devices have confirmed CO's therapeutic potential.
+A representative CORM that has been extensively characterized both from a biochemical and pharmacological view point is the ruthenium(II) complex Ru(glycinate)Cl(CO)3, known as CORM-3.
+Therapeutic data pertaining to metallic CORMs were reappraised to explore if observed effects are due to CO or if metal reactivity mediates physiological effects via thiol depletion, facilitating reduction, ion channel blockage, or redox catalysis.

 CORM classifications

 Transition metal CORMs

-The majority of therapeutically relevant CORMs are transition metal complexes primarily based on iron, molybdenum, ruthenium, manganese, cobalt, rhenium and others.
+The majority of therapeutically relevant CORMs are transition metal complexes primarily based on iron, molybdenum, ruthenium, manganese, cobalt, and rhenium.

 PhotoCORMs

 The release of CO from carrier agents can be induced photochemically.
-These carriers are called photoCORMs and include both metal complexes and metal-free (organic) compounds of various structural motifs which could be regarded as a special type of photolabile protecting group.
+These carriers are called photoCORMs and include both metal complexes and metal-free (organic) compounds of various structural motifs classified as a special type of photolabile protecting group.